finalburnneo/FBNeo/src/burner/libretro/README.md

 Additionally :

 * If you are playing on a vertical screen, you'll want to use the `Vertical Mode` core option to rotate the display for your needs, it should also be possible to rotate display from `Settings > Video > Output > Video Rotation` but that method might handle the aspect ratio incorrectly.
-* If you are using a bezel pack, make sure it's compatible with FBNeo (apparently some were written to work specifically with MAME's internal rotation) and to follow its official instructions.
+* If you are using a bezel pack, make sure it's compatible with FBNeo (apparently, some were written specifically to work with MAME's internal rotation) and to follow its official instructions.
 In some case it seems enabling `Settings > On-Screen Display > On-Screen Overlay > Auto-Scale Overlay` (`input_overlay_auto_scale = "true"` in `retroarch.cfg`) can help

 ### Why is the music high-pitched, too fast and/or different from upstream ?